galactixx/comphash/README.md

 ) type
 ```

-Calling this generic returns **a new struct type** with the following notable members:
+Calling this generic returns **a new struct type** with the following methods:

 | Method                            | Description                                                              |
 | --------------------------------- | ------------------------------------------------------------------------ |